joshuaspear/offline_rl_ope/README.md

 * PyPi: https://pypi.org/project/offline-rl-ope/
 * To install from sourse using pip, clone this repository and run ```pip install .``` in the top level of the repo.

+### Limitations
+* When using DM methods with the d3rlpy training API, the FQE model is required to be refitted for every epoch.
+This could be improved by trainin the FQE model once, before training of the offline RL model commences

 ### Future work
 * Async/multithread support
 * Additional estimators: